rust-lang/ctcft/src/meetings.md

 <img src="https://media.giphy.com/media/3og0IRlDT9If1CPCZW/source.gif" width="50%"></img>

 Every CTCFT Meeting has its own page, found on the left.
 The page contains the agenda and, after the meeting takes place, it is updated with notes and links to a recording (if any).
 Meeting agenda items are always announced at least one week in advance of the next meeting (often more).

+## Meeting slides

+You can find the slides for the various presentations on our [hackmd team page](https://hackmd.io/@rust-ctcft).

 ## Meeting recordings